 A number of Friendship links were made over the years with other clubs in Harrogate, Laguna Beach and Alameda in California and Sion in Switzerland.
 Although the others are no longer in place, the link with Harrogate is still going strong after 40 years and a new friendship link has been established in recent years with S.I.Kathmandu.

 Also in 1948, recognising there were many elderly ladies in need of companionship, a club was established for ladies over 70 who were living alone in the community.
 The ‘Over 70 Club’ met one afternoon a week until 1970, supported and ‘staffed’ by Soroptimists who provided warmth, company and a range of activities.

-Fundraising – in excess of £90,000 has been raised and been used to help the work of many groups and organisations including:
+Significant funds have been raised over the life of the Club, and used to help the work of many groups and organisations including: